 Restrictions and precautions are conditions that increase the risk of an adverse reaction to a vaccine or that compromise the ability of a vaccine to produce immunity.
 These conditions are usually temporary, meaning the vaccine can be given later.
 Sometimes vaccination is indicated when a precaution exists because the protective effects of the vaccine outweigh the risk of an adverse reaction to the vaccine.

-Contraindications are conditions that increases the risk of a serious adverse reaction.
+Contraindications are conditions that increase the risk of a serious adverse reaction.
 A vaccine should not be given when a contraindication is present.

-For many vaccines, the only contraindication is a serious allergic reaction (eg, anaphylactic reaction) to the vaccine or to one of its components.
+For many vaccines, the only contraindication is a serious allergic reaction (eg, anaphylactic reaction Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more ) to the vaccine or to one of its components.

-Egg allergy is common in the US.
-Some vaccines produced in cell culture systems, including most influenza vaccines (see also Influenza Vaccine), contain trace amounts of egg antigens; thus, there is concern about using such vaccines in patients who are allergic to eggs.
-CDC guidelines for the influenza vaccine state that although mild reactions may occur, serious allergic reactions (ie, anaphylaxis) are unlikely, and vaccination with inactivated influenza vaccine is contraindicated only in patients who have had anaphylaxis after a previous dose of any influenza vaccine or to a vaccine component, including egg protein.
-Live influenza vaccine is not recommended for patients with a history of any egg allergy.
-Patients with a history of less severe reactions to eggs (eg, hives) may be given an egg-prepared, inactivated influenza vaccine provided the clinician has experience managing allergic reactions and observes the patient for 30 min after vaccination.
+Egg allergy is common in the United States.
+Some vaccines produced in cell culture systems, including most influenza vaccines Influenza Vaccine Based on recommendations by the World Health Organization and the Centers for Disease Control and Prevention (CDC), vaccines for influenza are modified annually to include the most prevalent... read more , contain trace amounts of egg antigens; thus, there is concern about using such vaccines in patients who are allergic to eggs.
+CDC guidelines for the influenza vaccine (considered generalizable to other egg-derived vaccines) state that although mild reactions may occur, serious allergic reactions (ie, anaphylaxis) are unlikely, and vaccination with inactivated influenza vaccine is contraindicated only in patients who have had anaphylaxis after a previous dose of any influenza vaccine or to a vaccine component, including egg protein.

-Asplenic patients are predisposed to overwhelming bacteremic infection, primarily due to encapsulated organisms such as Streptococcus pneumoniae, Neisseria meningitidis, or Haemophilus influenzae type b (Hib).
+Asplenic patients Asplenia By structure and function, the spleen is essentially 2 organs: The white pulp, consisting of periarterial lymphatic sheaths and germinal centers, acts as an immune organ.
+The red pulp, consisting... read more are predisposed to overwhelming bacteremic infection, primarily due to encapsulated organisms such as Streptococcus pneumoniae, Neisseria meningitidis, or Haemophilus influenzae type b (Hib).
 Asplenic adults should be given the following vaccines (before splenectomy if possible):

 Additional doses may be given based on clinical judgment.